 The first step is proving the truck driver's negligence.
 To succeed in this claim, you would need to show the driver's duty, the driver's breach of duty, causation, and damages.
 Assuming that you successfully establish these elements by a preponderance of the evidence, the next step is to look at whether a trucking company may be vicariously liable for the driver's carelessness.

 In many situations, an employer can be held vicariously liable (indirectly liable) for an employee's negligence.
-To prove vicarious liability, you would need to show that the driver was the defendant's employee and that the driver was acting within the scope of his employment when the crash occurred.
+To prove vicarious liability, your lawyer would need to show that the driver was the defendant's employee and that the driver was acting within the scope of his employment when the crash occurred.

 Employers are held responsible for accidents in this way because an employer's enterprise is what causes the risk.
 Through a theory of vicarious liability, they are asked to bear the burden of the risk as a cost of doing business.
 There are three reasons for applying vicarious liability or the doctrine of respondeat superior.
 It is intended to prevent the same thing from happening again, to give the accident victim a greater assurance of compensation, and to make sure the victim's losses are equitably borne by those who benefit from the enterprise that gave rise to the harm.